-Applicants who have earned Associate of Arts or Associate of Science degrees in a health-related field of study, have obtained military training in a health care specialty, or hold a license/certificate in a health-related field of practice may be eligible to satisfy 28 semester hours of program elective units through transfer.
-Other associate degrees may qualify after review and approval by the College Dean.
-Only credits for the respective degree, military training, or license/certificate earned will be considered for transfer credit in this category.
-Students who do not satisfy 28 semester hours of program elective units must take additional courses to satisfy degree requirements.
+Applicants who have obtained military training in a health care specialty or hold a current license/certificate in a health-related field of practice may be eligible to satisfy 8 semester hours of program elective units through transfer.
 All credit transfer must comply with Trident's published policies, including Professional, Technical, and Vocational transfer maximums.